-If a late report is made of a transaction that has already been terminated, the Trade State Report for that transaction will not be updated.
+If a late report is made of a transaction that has already been terminated, the Trade State Report for that transaction cannot be updated.
 As reconciliation by the trade repository is of Trade State Reports, this means that the reports of the termination will never be reconciled.
 In this case, the late reporting party should inform the other party and both parties should document the reason for the reconciliation failure in order to explain the problem to the regulator.

-If the same-day termination of a repo (Table 2, field 98, Action Type = ETRM) has not been reported within the reporting window (on the day of termination or the next working day), it is possible to retrospectively update the Trade State Report with the termination (see ESMA's Q&A 7(c)).
+businessIf the termination of either (1) an open-ended repo for same-day settlement (Table 2, field 98, Action Type = ETRM) or (2) an open-ended repo for future settlement or a fixed-term repo for early settlement has not been reported within the reporting window (on the day of termination or within one local business day of the final maturity date), it should be retrospectively reported as prescribed in ESMA's Q&A 7(c), which will update the Daily Activity Report.
 The late ETRM report should include: